 - Other miscellaneous itemized deductions subject to a limitation of 2% adjusted gross income

 Income Tax Deductions That Are Not Permissible

 There are certain deductions, however, that trusts are not permitted to take.
 For example, trustees may not deduct the following:

 - Depreciation and depletion expenses.
 Instead, these costs are apportioned between the trust and the beneficiary.

 - Charitable contributions paid from current trust income except in cases where the trust agreement authorizes it.

+Trustees must complete and file income tax returns for the trust for each tax year.
+There are certain income tax deductions that are permissible to offset such income.
 For more information about administering trusts in Orange County, sign up for our free newsletter or connect with us on Facebook today.